FriendsOfSymfony/FOSRestBundle/Resources/doc/4-exception-controller-support.rst

     If you are receiving a 500 error where you would expect a different response, the issue is likely caused by an exception inside the ExceptionController.
-For example a template is not found or the serializer failed.
+For example a template is not found or the serialization failed.
 You should take a look at the logs of your app to see if an uncaught exception has been logged.

 .. _`how to create handlers`: http://jmsyst.com/libs/serializer/master/handlers
 .. _`how to create normalizers`: http://thomas.jarrand.fr/blog/serialization/